AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >[!IMPORTANT]
 >
->Once the connection between two collaborators has been established, the connection settings cannot be revised anymore.
+>Once the connection between two collaborators has been established, the connection settings cannot be revised.

 ## Send invite {#send-invite}

-To set up a connection, select **[!UICONTROL Connect]** when browsing the publisher inventory in the discover publishers screen.
+To set up a connection, select **[!UICONTROL Connect]** when browsing the publisher inventory in the **[!UICONTROL Discover publishers]** workspace.

 ![The Connect dashboard with the Connect option highlighted on a specific publisher.](/help/assets/connect/establish-connection/connect-selection.png){zoomable="yes"}

 After the invite is sent, you can preview (but not edit) the connection settings.
-View pending invites in the **[!UICONTROL My connections]** tab.
+View pending invite is displayed in the **[!UICONTROL My connections]** tab.
 The connection status appears as **[!UICONTROL Invite sent]**.

 ![Pending invite sent to publisher displayed in the My connections view.](/help/assets/connect/establish-connection/pending-invite-sent.png){zoomable="yes"}